AbduRahmanS/pra-prog-ressources/README.md

-# Resources From the Pragmatic Programmer
+# Resources For the Pragmatic Programmer book.